OrbitSweeper is a working name for the effort to create a detailed design of the first general purpose Orbital Debris Object Management System.

 What is the business case?
 Can this be profitable?

-A Large OrbitSweeper Cubesat (LOSC =100 kg wet, 20 kg dry, 2000s ISP) is estimated to cost $2M to build, test, launch and operate.
+An OrbitSweeper Cubesat is estimated to cost $2M to build, test and launch for a pair with combined total impulse of around 50,000 Ns.
 While some companies might contract to remove a single object, it is more likely that a companies with large constellations will pay to reduce collision risk in an orbital shell, reducing the need for collision avoidance maneuvers and thus extending the operational life of their satellites.
 SSO is place to start, as SpaceX Transporter offers low cost launches to this orbital family, and there is a lot of debris here.
 In the diagram below the combination of Altitude and Inclination label "High ROI Objects" are ones that will cross both Starlink and Kuiper mega constellations.

-All you need to do is sweep out a thin shell, dropping ODOs say 5 km under a specific shell (full deorbit not needed), this means a small set of LOSCs can clear 1000s of objects over time.
-We estimate that $16M worth of LOSCs (8) can reduce the need for collision avoidance by 50% with a one time sweeping.
-This may save Starlink $24M per year, every year.
+All you need to do is sweep out a thin shell, dropping ODOs say 5 km under a specific shell (full deorbit not needed), this means a small set of OSCs can clear 100s of objects over time.
+We estimate that $4M worth of OSCs (8) can reduce the need for collision avoidance by 10% with a one time sweeping.
+This may save Starlink or Amazon LEO $10M per year, every year.